jcundill/streeto/PlacingControls.md

 - A path, track or road junction.
 - A bend in a path, track or road.

-The [Settings abd Preferences](./SettingsAndPreferences.md#control-placement-preferences) describes how to tweak what constitutes an acceptable feature.
+The [Settings and Preferences](./SettingsAndPreferences.md#control-placement-preferences) describes how to tweak what constitutes an acceptable feature.
 Only accept a bend if it's something like a right angle, only consider street furniture less than 15 metres away from the click location, etc.